Kara-Shelton/Competitions/labs/lab-1/README.md

 # Log Analysis
-The goal o this lab is familiarize students with log aggregation utilities and how to find threats in captured logs.
+The goal of this lab is familiarize students with log aggregation utilities and how to find threats in captured logs.

 ## Getting Started
 To start the lab environment, simply run the following command: